Feyre-head/Irrefutable-dating-request-JS-CSS-HTML/README.md

 style.css: Optional CSS file for styling the page (customize as you like).

-Change the Message: Edit the text in alert or <h3> to personalize your message.
+Change the Message: Edit the text in alert or personalize your message.

 Add Styles: Modify the estilo.css file to change the appearance of the page.